openfga/java-sdk/docs/OpenFgaApi.md

 List all objects of the given type that the user has a relation with

 The ListObjects API returns a list of all the objects of the given type that the user has a relation with.
-To achieve this, both the store tuples and the authorization model are used.
+To arrive at a result, the API uses: an authorization model, explicit tuples written through the Write API, contextual tuples present in the request, and implicit tuples that exist by virtue of applying set theory (such as &#x60;document:2021-budget#viewer@document:2021-budget#viewer&#x60;; the set of users who are viewers of &#x60;document:2021-budget&#x60; are the set of users who are the viewers of &#x60;document:2021-budget&#x60;).
 An &#x60;authorization_model_id&#x60; may be specified in the body.
 If it is not specified, the latest authorization model ID will be used.
 It is strongly recommended to specify authorization model id for better performance.
 You may also specify &#x60;contextual_tuples&#x60; that will be treated as regular tuples.
 Each of these tuples may have an associated &#x60;condition&#x60;.
 You may also provide a &#x60;context&#x60; object that will be used to evaluate the conditioned tuples in the system.
 It is strongly recommended to provide a value for all the input parameters of all the conditions, to ensure that all tuples be evaluated correctly.
 The response will contain the related objects in an array in the \&quot;objects\&quot; field of the response and they will be strings in the object format &#x60;&lt;type&gt;:&lt;id&gt;&#x60; (e.g. \&quot;document:roadmap\&quot;).
 The number of objects in the response array will be limited by the execution timeout specified in the flag OPENFGA_LIST_OBJECTS_DEADLINE and by the upper bound specified in the flag OPENFGA_LIST_OBJECTS_MAX_RESULTS, whichever is hit first.
 The objects given will not be sorted, and therefore two identical calls can give a given different set of objects.

 ### Example